gmdevgithub/FullStackWebsite-WithAWS/README.md

 4: DO NOT CLOSE EITHER server when testing for full functionality
 ***
 5: TO CLOSE servers simply type the command control + *C*

+# NOTE: Tons of issues we had were because we were not in the correct directory OR because of package lock json.
+Delete the package lock file and then run the command npm install to fix this issue temporarily.
+The correct way is given here https://stackoverflow.com/questions/44206782/do-i-commit-the-package-lock-json-file-created-by-npm-5 .

 ## Menu
 **Whats the overall picture???**